aseichter2007/ClipboardConqueror/Readme-How-To-Use-CC.md

 - Only persists in memory. |||settings:set| are lost when changing backends or parameter sets.

-`setting names vary per inference platform you connect to.`  Backends such as ollama that tuck generation parameters down a level must change the params in setup.js, quick setting access is not supported on all backends.
+`setting names vary per inference platform you connect to.`

 ```
 |||re| what is this code doing?